 AREA ТАЅК SCORE Comments SCP - 1 Verify that the project scope is clearly documented; look for items listed as out of scope.
 3 Project scope as defined in the SOW is communicated and affirmed.
 No potentially out-of-scope items have emerged.
 The phased approach to implementation creates a prolonged dependency on FLAIR.
 A hybrid design relying on FLAIR and PALM is to be in service between implementation of Central Wave and implementation of Departmental Wave.
 As of this reporting period, the changes to FLAIR required of Central Wave, the functional designs for those, and the plan to complete those have not been fully documented by DFS OIT and the Project.
 The implications of modifying FLAIR and relying on FLAIR-to-PALM and PALM-to-FLAIR data translations present risks to execution of design and development objectives as well as production operations requiring data translation.
 The impacts to FLAIR presented by CMS Wave are considered to be minimal compared to later Waves.
 SCP - 2 Review the procedure/process to evaluate the impact of scope changes to the project, including trade-offs, is unambiguous (e.g., objectives, schedule, cost, resources).
 5 Changes in Scope are adequately managed through Project Decisions and/or Project Change Requests.
 SCP - 3 Evaluate that assumptions made to support scope change requests are fully checked and vetted.
 5 Project Decisions and/or Project Change Requests affecting project scope are fully vetted by subject matter experts and reviewed in Sponsor Meetings and with the Executive Steering Committee as mandated by criteria established in the governance structure.
 SCP - 4 Project sponsors and stakeholders demonstrate a clear understanding of scope control and participate in the scope control and management process.
 5 The Project routinely takes a painstaking approach to sharing detailed information with stakeholders, sponsors, and governance entities.
-Attention to and absorption of such information has improved for most parties.
+Attention to and absorption of such information by all parties has demonstrably improved over time as evidenced by increased interactions, dialogs and the completion of tasks prescribed by the Project.
 SCP - 5 Evaluate the thoroughness of scope control communications including project team, sponsors, and stakeholders.
 5 The Project routinely takes a painstaking approach to sharing detailed information with stakeholders, sponsors, and governance entities.